 Creating safer spaces

 The web is not a neutral space.
-From its beginnings as a US defence initiative to improve communication with soldiers in remote places through to the privileged, racial capitalistic understanding of freedom and ‘making the world a better place’ the cis-white male Californian ideologists who continue to structure and profit from it maintain.
-There has been an equally long history of artists and technologists critiquing this version of its development (and structurally unjust institutions and practices in general) which Flatness supplements.
+From its beginnings as a US defence initiative to improve communication with soldiers in remote places, through to the privileged, racial capitalistic understanding of freedom and ‘making the world a better place’ the Californian ideologists who continue to structure and profit from it maintain.
+There has been an equally long history of artists and technologists critiquing this version of its development which Flatness builds upon.

 Flatness is working on becoming a safer and accessible space free from racism, sexism, ableism, ageism, classism, casteism, homophobia, transphobia, fatphobia, or hatefulness.
 Let us know if there are ways we can do this better.